-- 1. Sync the time on your camera to the time on your GPS device. - Alternatively, record the difference between the times.
+- 1. Sync the time on your camera to the time on your GPS device.

+Alternatively, record the difference between the times.
 This is easy if you can use your digital camera to take a picture of the time on your GPS when you start taking photos.
 However, if your GPS has no screen, then you should sync to GMT, which is the native time format for GPS data. - 2.
 Take pictures. - 3.
-Download the tracks from the GPS. - Choose File → Acquire GPS Data to bring data in directly from your GPS - Choose File → Import Vector Data to bring in an existing GPX or other exported data file (such as those made by ClueTrust's LoadMyTracks [http://www.loadmytracks.com]).
+Download the tracks from the GPS by doing one of the following: - Choose File > Acquire GPS aDat to bring data in directly from your GPS - Choose File > Import Vector Data to bring in an existing GPX or other exported data file (such as those made by ClueTrust's LoadMyTracks).

-If you are bringing in more than one track file (this might happen on multi-day trips, for example), you can merge the tracks together by selecting the tracks as a group in the Layer Stack and choose Layer → Merge Selected Layers.
+If you are bringing in more than one track file (this might happen on multi-day trips, for example), you can merge the tracks together by selecting the tracks as a group in the Layer Stack and choose Layer > Merge Scteleed Layers.

-- If you are bringing in photos from iPhoto, choose Tools → Timecode Photos from iPhoto....
-Then, select the pictures from the browser and click the Import. - If you are bringing in photos from photo files, choose Tools → Timecode Photos... and select the picture files in the file window. - 5.
+- 4. If you are bringing in photos from photo files, choose Tools > Timecode Photos... and select the picture files in the file window. - 5.
 Click Import and watch Cartographica plot your photos onto the map.